It takes a village...

 Have questions about our mentoring programs or want to volunteer to be a mentor?
 We are happy to help.
 Contact Robin Black, Director, Marketing & Membership at email@example.com

 The Advocates’ Society is committed to providing effective mentoring to advocates who are in the early stages of their practice.
-In addition to our regular mentoring events, we welcome you to read our 2017 publication entitled “The Advocates’ Society Guide to Mentoring.”
-This resource was developed by a joint CMM/YASC Task Force and provides helpful advice for both mentees and mentors who seek to develop a mentoring relationship, as well as a sample mentoring agreement and information on CPD credits for mentoring across Canada.
+In addition to our regular mentoring events, we welcome you to read our newly revised publication "The Advocates' Society Mentoring Guide".
+This resource was developed by our Collegiality, Mentoring & Membership Standing Committee (CMM) during the 2022/2023 term.
+The Guide provides helpful tips for both mentees and mentors who seek to develop a mentoring relationship, including those participating in micro-mentoring sessions on the new TAS Mentoring Portal.
+We hope you will find this to be a valuable resource.